 A utility navigation can take several forms but is often an extra bar that appears above your regular, primary navigation.
 It’s usually reasonably short, contains smaller text, and might be in an eye-catching color.

-Take the Community Foundation of Tampa Bay as a terrific example of a utility navigation bar.
+Take the Community Foundation of Tampa Bay as a terrific example of a utility navigation bar in a nonprofit site.

 Besides other valuable but not-quite-as-important links, the utility navigation menu can also contain announcements with links to more information.

 Free Spirit Media, for example, uses a utility nav bar with a yellow alert bar to call attention to their COVID-19 response.
 (Some of the rest of the nav bar could definitely use some simplification, though!)

 Incorporating a utility navigation provides extra space to include information that is critical to your nonprofit organization but perhaps isn’t quite significant enough to warrant expanding your main navigation bar.